-We, at Latino Bridge, pride ourselves on providing top-notch Portuguese and Brazilian Portuguese language solutions, across all subject matters.
+We, at Latino Bridge translation and localization company, pride ourselves on providing top-notch Portuguese and Brazilian Portuguese language solutions, across all subject matters.
 Backed by a team of native and expert linguists, we have established our position as an industry-leading business in Portuguese translation and localization services since 2010.

 We have completed over 20,000 successful translation projects and partnered with top-tier companies like Google, Amazon, Samsung, Apple, and Huawei.